romainsacchi/carculator/docs/modeling.rst

 * Del Duce, Andrea; Gauch, Marcel; Althaus, Hans-Jörg: "Electric passenger car transport and passenger car life cycle inventories in ecoinvent version 3", International Journal of Life Cycle Assessment, Vol. 21, pp. 1314-1326, (2016)
 * E. A. Grunditz and T. Thiringer, "Performance Analysis of Current BEVs Based on a Comprehensive Review of Specifications," in IEEE Transactions on Transportation Electrification, vol. 2, no. 3, pp. 270-289, Sept.
 2016, doi: 10.1109/TTE.2016.2571783.

-What happens what I inter-/extrapolate to other years?
+What happens when I inter-/extrapolate to other years?
 ------------------------------------------------------

 If the default years of 2000, 2010, 2017 and 2040 are of no interest, it is possible to inter-/extrapolate the vehicle